 - A new "International Student Community" page consolidates critical information for foreign visitors, such as the contacts of York U representatives in different countries and continents and tips about what to expect when students arrive in Toronto.

 Our website visitors are looking for specific information to help them make informed decisions.
-To provide a positive and engaging experience for our users, presenting information that is clear and responds to the diverse needs of our students is paramount.
-Our collaboration with Evolving Web resulted in a website that is able to meet students where they are, and provide the right information at the right points in time.
+Our collaboration with Evolving Web resulted in a website that is able to meet students where they are, providing a positive and engaging experience for our users

 The new website drove an impressive increase in traction.
 In February 2022, sessions jumped 214% YoY, while page views increased by 79.9% in the same period.
 The new website also brought a 38% YoY increase in web traffic to the Apply Now page.